Grama-grampa reminise-storys: a verse in scents

 from closet conifer lined

-I played there sans toys
+I played without toys

-and had a fine old time
+had a grand old time

 also scents of mothballs

-from that closet that was hers
+from cedar closet of hers

 placed to protect grandma's